Jennifer Raab: Career

 Raab served for seven years as chairwoman of the New York City Landmarks Preservation Commission under Mayor Rudolph Giuliani.
 In a 1997 profile, The New York Timess David W. Dunlap said she had "developed some untraditional ideas about who belongs to the preservation community," adding that the changes – which could have been made "only by an outsider" – had greatly reduced the city's historic battling over preservation.
 She was head of the Landmarks Preservation Commission when it unanimously approved Norman Foster's plans for Hearst Tower in fall 2001.
 She also served on the Charter Revision Commission under Mayor Michael Bloomberg.

 Previously, Raab worked for several years as a litigator at the law firms Cravath, Swaine & Moore and Paul, Weiss, Rifkind, Wharton & Garrison.
 She was also special projects manager for the South Bronx Development Organization and director of public affairs for the New York City Planning Commission.

 She is a member of The Council on Foreign Relations and serves on the board of directors of The After School Corporation and on the Steering Committee of the Association for a Better New York.
 Mayor Giuliani appointed her president of Hunter College in 2001 amid controversy and accusations of intimidation of the Board of Trustees.
 The resistance to her appointment in the CUNY community stemmed from Raab's lack of doctoral degree (other than a Juris Doctor) and fundraising experience.
 The perceived "forcing through" of Raab prompted the Village Voice to declare CUNY "a patronage mill."
 In 2010 Raab received an 8% pay raise, bringing her salary to $254,652.
 That same year CUNY approved substantial increases in tuition.

-Since assuming the presidency in 2001, she has led an effort to enlarge the Hunter College faculty and recruit distinguished professors and artists.
-Standards throughout the college have been raised, and fiscal management has been modernized and strengthened.
+After assuming the presidency in 2001, she led an effort to enlarge the Hunter College faculty and recruit distinguished professors and artists.
+Standards throughout the college were raised, and fiscal management modernized and strengthened.
 Entering SAT scores increased by 89 points in seven years and are now 137 points above the national average.
 Hunter has won new levels of government awards, private grants and philanthropic contributions and launched the first capital campaign in its history.